galaxyxone/ipfsStatViewer/readme.md

 [Download in the Google Chrome Store](https://chrome.google.com/webstore/detail/ipfs-stat-viewer/leoogniilogpecgamlbafoajfcaoddja)

+If you want to install from source via this repo, do the following-

 - Download the build file and load it as unpacked in Chrome Extension Manager
 - Open extension with your IPFS Daemon running